 Katharine Hepburn and Jimmy Stewart in an Airplane

-My other favorite behind-the-scenes story actually occurred off the set, when Jimmy, who had a little crush on his co-star, eagerly took Kate for a whirl in his airplane.
-Jim hoped to impress Kate with his flying skills.
+Jim’s next behind-the-scenes story occurred off set.
+Jimmy had a slight crush on Kate, and asked her out for a date in his airplane.
+He hoped to impress Kate with his flying skills.

 As Jim remembered: